shivatmax/ResumeAnalyserAI/README.md

-# JobMatch - Innovative Approach to Job Application Processing
+# Resume Analyser Ai - Innovative Approach to Job Application Processing

 ## Project Overview & Approach

-JobMatch represents a novel solution to the challenges in modern job application processes.
-Our approach focuses on leveraging cutting-edge AI technologies to create a more efficient and accurate job matching system.
+Resume Analyser Ai represents a novel solution to the challenges in modern job application processes.
+Our approach focuses on leveraging cutting-edge AI technologies to create a more efficient and accurate Resume Analyser Aiing system.

 ### Core Innovation: AI-Powered Processing